 Libya: its a bad place for cats.
 A bad place for humans.
 Civil war, guns, killing.
 Chaos.
 The normal people though, they like cats.
 Mohammed liked cats, I understand.
 No it’s terrible there now.
 For you and for us.
-Cats and people not welcome. ‘
+Cats and people. ‘

 I tried to keep things simple.